Boluti/AWS_and_Cloud_Computing/Linux/Script_permissions_note.md

 - 700: Owner can r,w,x
 - 770 : Owner and group can both r,w,x
 - 760: Group cannot execute but can r,w.
-- -767: The public can r,w,x
+- 767: The public can r,w,x

 ## Short hand ##
-sudo chmod 777 filename - gives all permissions to all sets of users.
+`$ sudo chmod 777 filename` - gives all permissions to all sets of users.
 Each 7 gives all permissions to each user set, so one 7 gives to owners only and and the second 7 gives to group.

 Read is 4.
 Write is 2.
 Execute is 1. https://chmod-calculator.com/
 #  Environment variable #